wlandau/learndrake/README.md

 ## RStudio Cloud

+**Note: the RStudio Cloud project is currently not working due to <https://github.com/rstudio/rstudio/issues/6049>**.
+Sorry for the inconvenience.

 1. Sign up for [RStudio Cloud](https://rstudio.cloud).
 2. Navigate to <https://rstudio.cloud/project/627076L> to open a new copy of the workshop.